marcos-venicius/cson/README.md

 ## Next improvements

-- [ ] Handle escape strings
-- [ ] Possible bugs
+- Possible bugs
-    - [ ] Add tests to the parser to check if it's working well
+    - Add tests to the parser to check if it's working well
-- [ ] Better error reporting
+- Better error reporting
-- [ ] Objects key naming conflicts with the internal way of storing the path until the object
+- Objects key naming conflicts with the internal way of storing the path until the object

 For instance: